 Ever since the 2016 dividend tax hike, the timing of dividend declarations by limited company owners has become more important than ever – to minimise their exposure to punitive levels of tax.

-Here Duncan Strike from Intouch Accounting answers two of the questions most often asked by our visitors; involving the timing, and tax point of dividend declarations.
+Here Patrick Gribben from Intouch Accounting answers two of the questions most often asked by our visitors; involving the timing, and tax point of dividend declarations.

 1) When I declare dividends, when are they actually taxed?
 At the date they are declared, or when they are paid?

-Neither, is the correct answer!
+Neither is the correct answer!
 A dividend will be included on your tax return according to the date it was declared as becoming payable, regardless of the date it was actually paid.
-For example, declaring a dividend on 1st April 2016, payable on 7 April 2016, is included as income in your 2016/17 tax year.
+For example, declaring a dividend on 1st April 2020, payable on 7th April 2020, means this sum will fall into the 2020/21 tax year for taxation purposes.

 If the amount was paid on 4th April it would be a loan, until 7th April.
 It would not change the tax year it’s regarded as a dividend.
 You should keep copies of all dividend vouchers and minutes that support the dividend in order to prove this to HMRC should they ever investigate.

 Your accountant should be able to provide you with a template to use, and then send them copies each time for their records.
 Alternatively, you can download board meeting minutes and a dividend voucher template here.

 There are tax planning opportunities here too.
 If you don’t want to physically pay yourself a dividend at a set point in time, but you have some of your basic rate tax band remaining and the company has sufficient profits, you can declare a dividend immediately payable with the intention of taking cash at a later date.
 This ensures the dividend falls into a certain tax year and allows you to fully utilise your tax allowances year on year.